 Carbon emissions factors are derived using COPERT fuel consumption factors and weighted using the detailed fleet composition information as suggested by active vehicles listed in Gibraltar's licensing statistics, based on vehicle type, fuel used, weight class, European emission standard and, if applicable, catalyst type.
+As discussed in Section 4.2.1.2, licensing statistics for 2017 were not available for the 2019 compilation cycle and so a fleet turnover model was developed to model the penetration of Euro 6 vehicles and removal of older, and typically less fuel-efficient vehicles.
+This model was developed using a turnover rate assumption implied by the 2016 licensing statistics and the number of vehicles sold and registered in Gibraltar based on information within the Abstract of Statistics publication series.
 It has been assumed that all traffic in Gibraltar in traffic is urban and that the fleet characteristics of the non-Gibraltarian fleet not captured by the licensing statistics does not differ significantly.
 The emission factors then derived from the fuel consumption factors are the same as those used in the UK NAEI road transport projection models (using carbon contents provided by the United Kingdom Petroleum Industry Association, UKPIA).

-Emission factors for methane and nitrous oxide are also the same as those used in the UK NAEI road transport projection models, and are derived from the Transport Research Laboratory (TRL) emission factors for fuel consumption.
-Emissions are then calculated for each pollutant by multiplying the implied vkm travelled (shown inTable 4-9) by the fleet weighted emission factors.
+Emission factors for methane and nitrous oxide are also the same as those used in the UK NAEI road transport projection models and are derived from the Transport Research Laboratory (TRL) emission factors for fuel consumption.
+Emissions are then calculated for each pollutant by multiplying the implied vkm travelled (shown in Table 4-9) by the fleet weighted emission factors.